 On the other hand, if you are looking for a more complete picture of your child's abilities, strengths, challenges, and needs, experts recommend a comprehensive assessment of the child's abilities rather than simple testing.
 The rationale for assessment typically centers on the need for developing an understanding of a child's relative strengths and weaknesses and how these relate to educational and social settings.

+Our article, How to Get Your Child Tested for Gifted Identification, offers tips on how to find different gifted testing or assessment options for families.
 For families seeking a complete assessment from a testing professional that is also cost-effective, some universities and colleges with counseling or testing centers offer testing on a sliding or reduced scale for graduate students to gain experience while under close supervision by a licensed psychologist faculty member.
 You can look at the websites of local schools or contact them directly to ask about these services.

 In regards to when to have your child tested, testing is generally believed to be most reliable and most predictive between the ages of six and nine years old.
 Although many assessments are approved to be administered to children as young as two years old, the consensus among professionals is that there is rarely a need to test before the child is ready to enter school and that testing at younger ages may not provide reliable results.